-- SD, SDHC and SDXC memory cards appear the same externally.
+SD, SDHC and SDXC memory cards appear the same externally.
 However, the logo on memory cards is different, so pay careful attention to the logo when purchasing.

-- The SD memory card logo is ( 🗲 .).

 - The SDHC memory card logo is ( 💒 ).

 - The SDXC memory card logo is (💒).

 - The maximum capacity of SD memory cards is 2 GB.
 The maximum capacity of SDHC memory cards is 32 GB.
-The maximum capacity of SDXC memory cards is 128 GB.
+The maximum capacity of SDXC memory cards is 256 GB.